spbovarnick/amt-admin-1.0/README.md

 If you need to run migraions on the Heroku app, run:

-- Staging: `heroku run rake db:migrate`
-- Production: `heroku run rake db:migrate --app amt-prod`
+- Production: `heroku run rake db:migrate --app amt-admin`

 ### Users